Spin Master (TSE:TOY) PT Lowered to C$35.00

-Spin Master (TSE:TOY – Get Free Report) had its price objective cut by investment analysts at Jefferies Financial Group from C$40.00 to C$35.00 in a note issued to investors on Thursday, BayStreet.CA reports.
-Jefferies Financial Group’s target price would suggest a potential upside of 20.40% from the company’s current price.
+Spin Master (TSE:TOY – Free Report) had its target price trimmed by National Bankshares from C$40.00 to C$35.00 in a report issued on Thursday morning, BayStreet.CA reports.

 Spin Master Stock Performance

-Spin Master (TSE:TOY – Get Free Report) last announced its quarterly earnings data on Wednesday, February 28th.
-The company reported C$0.26 EPS for the quarter, beating the consensus estimate of C$0.14 by C$0.12.
-Spin Master had a net margin of 7.95% and a return on equity of 11.34%.
-The business had revenue of C$684.30 million during the quarter, compared to analysts’ expectations of C$681.03 million.
-As a group, sell-side analysts expect that Spin Master will post 2.9973592 earnings per share for the current year.
+Spin Master (TSE:TOY – Get Free Report) last released its quarterly earnings results on Wednesday, February 28th.
+The company reported C$0.26 EPS for the quarter, beating analysts’ consensus estimates of C$0.14 by C$0.12.
+Spin Master had a return on equity of 7.63% and a net margin of 5.05%.
+The firm had revenue of C$684.30 million for the quarter, compared to analyst estimates of C$681.03 million.
+Sell-side analysts forecast that Spin Master will post 2.8990099 EPS for the current year.

-In related news, Senior Officer Chris Harrs sold 1,453 shares of the stock in a transaction on Tuesday, March 19th.
-The stock was sold at an average price of C$33.25, for a total value of C$48,312.25.
-Insiders own 1.59% of the company’s stock.
+In other Spin Master news, Senior Officer Chris Harrs sold 1,453 shares of the business’s stock in a transaction dated Tuesday, March 19th.
+The shares were sold at an average price of C$33.25, for a total value of C$48,312.25.
+2.20% of the stock is owned by insiders.

 Spin Master Company Profile